 Creating Strong Support Networks

-A supportive social circle can make a world of difference for those dealing with anxiety.
-Whether it’s friends, family, or support groups, having a network of understanding individuals fosters a sense of belonging.
-Online communities and local groups offer additional opportunities to connect with others facing similar challenges.
+A supportive social circle makes a world of difference.
+Whether it is friends, family, or support groups, having people who understand you fosters a sense of belonging.
+In addition, online communities and local groups offer more ways to connect.

 Practicing Relaxation Techniques